Ryder (R) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the truck leasing company had gained 3.08% over the past month.
-This has outpaced the Transportation sector's gain of 1.42% and lagged the S&P 500's gain of 3.44% in that time.
+Coming into today, shares of the truck leasing company had gained 2.63% in the past month.
+In that same time, the Transportation sector gained 2.95%, while the S&P 500 gained 6.1%.

 Investors will be hoping for strength from Ryder as it approaches its next earnings release, which is expected to be July 26, 2023.
 On that day, Ryder is projected to report earnings of $3.03 per share, which would represent a year-over-year decline of 31.6%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3 billion, down 1.08% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $3 billion, down 1.08% from the year-ago period.

-Any recent changes to analyst estimates for Ryder should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Ryder.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.14% higher.
-Ryder is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.24% higher.
+Ryder is holding a Zacks Rank of #3 (Hold) right now.

 The Transportation - Equipment and Leasing industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 163, which puts it in the bottom 36% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 116, which puts it in the top 47% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report